 When your fitness improves, reduce interval recovery time

-Implications for Interval training:
+Implications for Interval running training:

 In practical terms:

-Whilst, this research looked at VO2max intensity, the same is likely true (and probably more so) for intensities run below VO2max, such as 5k training and 10k pace running intervals.
+Whilst this research looked at VO2max intensity, the same is likely true (and probably more so) for intensities run below VO2max, such as 5k training and 10k pace running intervals.

-In particular this has implications for group interval workouts.
+In particular, this has implications for group interval workouts.

-Group interval workouts
+Group running interval workouts

-Group interval sessions often form the main quality workout for club runners.
-And for good reason, they’re a great way to get the most out of your training.
+Group interval sessions often form the main quality workout for many club runners.
+They’re a great way to get the most out of your training.